ryanvilbrandt/pywallpaper/README.md

 ## Random algorithm

-The `Random algorithm` config setting allows for the following options:
+The `Random algorithm` config setting defines how the wallpaper images are picked.
+It allows for the following options:

 * **Pure**: Picks a random image from all available images
 * **Weighted**: Picks a random image weighted based on how often the images have previously been picked.
 The more often an image has been used, the less likely it is to be picked.